-Rubber band ligation is the most common procedure for internal hemorrhoids and is effective in about 75 percent of patients.
-A rubber band is placed on the hemorrhoid to cut off the blood supply, and in a few days the hemorrhoid dies and falls off.
+Rubber band ligation is the most common procedure for internal hemorrhoids and is effective in about 75% of patients.
+A rubber band is placed on the hemorrhoid to cut off the blood supply, and in a few days the hemorrhoid tissue dies and falls off.

-A hemorrhoidectomy can be effective in up to 95 percent of patients for treatment of hemorrhoids, but is usually reserved for larger internal hemorrhoids.
-Your physician will be able to examine you and tell you about your best options.
+A hemorrhoidectomy can be effective in up to 95% of patients for treatment of hemorrhoids, but is usually reserved for larger internal hemorrhoids.
+This procedure is done with a local anesthetic combined with sedation, a spinal block or a general anesthetic.

 What's the Bottom Line on Hemorrhoids?

 Prevention is key here.
-Staying at a normal weight, avoiding long periods of sitting, not straining during a bowel movement, and extra fiber in your diet can help to prevent hemorrhoids.
-If you see blood during a bowel movement, contact your doctor to rule out any complications.
+Staying at a normal weight, avoiding long periods of sitting, not straining during a bowel movement, and extra fiber and fluid in your diet can help to prevent hemorrhoids.
+If you see blood during a bowel movement, contact your doctor to rule out any serious concerns.